 Provision may be available for vulnerable and key worker children on site or at an alternative setting, according to circumstances at that time.

-Appendix A - Explanatory notes for Learning Academy Partnership state-funded schools.
+Appendix A - Glossary

+Explanatory notes for St Christopher's academies.
 The oversubscription criteria for this school are detailed above.
-Further information can be found at Torbay Council's TIPS8 Booklet
+Further information can be found at Torbay Council's admissions guides.